 Large Object Art

-Large objects-turned-wall art are another classic Joanna Gaines-inspired farmhouse décor element.
+Large objects-turned-wall art are another classic Joanna Gaines-inspired farmhouse decor element.
 She’s used many in her Fixer Upper show.
 This former farmhouse windmill is one example of large object art that lends well to interior design.
 Once again, you just need to think outside the proverbial box.

 Large Object Art by Joanna Gaines

-Wildlowers in Bottles
+Greenery in Bottles

 Wildflowers, cotton branches and other greenery are used extensively in Fixer Upper designs.
-My favorite is when they are paired with oversized glass bottles like you see here.
+My favorite is when they are paired with over-sized glass bottles like you see here.

 Greenery in Bottles by Joanna Gaines

-Groups of Jars and Plants
+Groups of Vases and Plants

 Groups of Jars by Joanna Gaines